 Parked in the yard at Longridge it is waiting to head back to Accrington, were it was based along with another Leyland Steer in the fleet at that time Reg No 868 LTJ.

-Pictured here fresh out of the paint shop the vehicle went on to serve the company well for many more years until it was involved in the accident pictured below. v
+Pictured above fresh out of the paint shop it went on to serve the company well until 1967 when it was unfortunately involved in a rollover accident near Preston pictured below. v

 After being involved in the roll over accident on the roundabout beneath Junction 31 of the M6 near Preston Leyland Beaver 4x2 tractor unit Reg No 880 FTF was fully repaired and renumbered Fleet No 47.